spatie/laravel-login-link/README.md

 composer require spatie/laravel-login-link --dev
 ```

-You can publish the config file with:
+Optionally, you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="login-link-config"